amidos2006/gym-pcgrl/README.md

 An [OpenAI GYM](https://gym.openai.com/) environment for Procedural Content Generation via Reinforcement Learning (PCGRL).

-The framework, along with some initial reinforcement learning results, is covered in the paper [Procedural Content Generation via Reinforcement Learning]().
+The framework, along with some initial reinforcement learning results, is covered in the paper [PCGRL: Procedural Content Generation via Reinforcement Learning]().
 This paper should be cited if code from this project is used in any way:
 ```
 @inproceedings{khalifa2020pcgrl,
   title={PCGRL: Procedural Content Generation via Reinforcement Learning},
   author={Khalifa, Ahmed and Bontrager, Philip and Earle, Sam and Togelius, Julian},
   booktitle={IJCAI},
-  year={2020},
-  organization={}
+  year={2020}
 }
 ```